taco-group/SparkVSR/README.md

 #### 📰 News

+- **2026.08.03:** SparkVSR is now available on [Papers with Code](https://paperswithcode.co/paper/2603.16864), with [14 verified evaluations](https://paperswithcode.co/paper/2603.16864#results).
+Thanks to the Hugging Face open-source team for curating and verifying the results!
 - **2026.06.20:** SparkVSR is now available on [RunningHub.ai](https://www.runninghub.ai/) and [CNAPS.ai](https://docs.cnaps.ai/sparkvsr/) via community deployments!
 - **2026.06.18:** SparkVSR is accepted to ECCV 2026! 🎉🎉🎉
 - **2026.05.11:** ComfyUI-SparkVSR is released.🚀🚀🚀